AldrianLoberiano/Real-Time-Queue-Management/guidelines/Guidelines.md

   * Usage : Can appear alongside a primary button for less important actions
 * Tertiary Button
   * Purpose : Used for the least important actions
+  * Visual Style : Text-only with no border, using primary color